tinalasisi/lasisi_blogdown/content/authors/admin/_index.md

 ---

-Tina Lasisi is a Postdoctoral Researcher in Biological Anthropology.
+Tina Lasisi is a Biological Anthropologist.
 Her interests include the evolution of human variation in pigmentation and scalp hair, as well as science communication.